Busch Gardens Williamsburg Review

 Busch Gardens Williamsburg Tickets

 There are several ticket options for Busch Gardens Williamsburg.
 Everyone three and older will need a ticket.
 You can buy a base park ticket.
-At the gate, the current price is $86.00.
-If you buy your ticket online, you will save $12 per ticket and you can avoid waiting in line to buy tickets.
+At the gate, the current price for a one-day ticket it 109.99.
+However, there are often sales where prices can be up to 50% off if you buy your ticket online.
 There is a kiosk at the park entrance where you can redeem your online tickets for the actual park ticket you’ll use to enter Busch Gardens.

-If you are planning a visit to Williamsburg and will also be spending time in some of the other great attractions in the area, consider a multi-attraction ticket like the Williamsburg Flex Ticket.
-You get unlimited access for seven days to Busch Gardens Williamsburg, Water Country, Colonial Williamsburg, Jamestown Settlement, Historic Jamestowne, and the Yorktown Battlefield.
-Parking at all attractions is included.
-The price when this was written was $201.69 for ages 16+ and $152.69 for ages 6-15.
-This ticket can be purchased through Busch Gardens or Colonial Williamsburg.
+If you are planning a visit to Williamsburg and will also be spending time in some of the other great attractions in the area, consider a multi-attraction ticket like the Summer Bounce Ticket where you get access to Busch Gardens and Colonial Williamsburg for seven consecutive days for $168.23.

 Busch Gardens Williamsburg Parking

 There are multiple parking lots.
 Each are identified by a country name such as England, France, Italy and Ireland.
 There are two lots where you can walk from the parking lot to the park, avoiding the need to ride a tram.
 If you come very early on a slow day, you might get to park in a preferred lot for free.
 However, this is usually a paid upgrade.
 General parking for one day is $30.00.
 Preferred parking is $40.00.
 If you are planning to do a picnic lunch, consider opting for preferred parking.